Our purpose is to preserve New Zealand's whitewater resources and enhance opportunities to enjoy them safely.

 Hurunui Water Project

-Following the expiration of the moratorium on consents in the Hurunui and Waiau catchments, the Hurunui Water Project has applied for resource consents for a revised and expanded hydro and irrigation scheme focussed on the Waitohi River.
+Following the expiration of the moratorium on consents in the Hurunui and Waiau catchments, the Hurunui Water Project has applied for and been granted resource consents for a revised and expanded hydro and irrigation scheme focussed on the Waitohi River.

 Previous plans proposed an 85m dam on the South Branch of the Hurunui and a weir on the exit to Lake Sumner.
 In the face of strong opposition from kayakers and other river users the new scheme is significantly modified and the impacts on the recreational amenity of the Hurunui River are substantially reduced.